 In collaboration with the Catholic School Office of the Archdiocese in Kansas City, Kansas, Embrace will:

-Facilitate "open" professional development opportunities based on needs identified
+Facilitate community information nights and professional development opportunities based on needs identified.

 Provide awareness and general guidance to parents, as needed